 In support of the MU Mission Statement membership is open to all interested members of the Manchester University community ...
 Article III.
 Membership Fees (if applicable)

+Article III.
+Wiembership rees (if applicat

 Article IV.
 Officers and Advisor

 Section 1.
 The president, vice president, secretary, treasurer, student government association representative, etc., shall be the officers of the club.
 Only Manchester University students may serve as officers.